LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **AutoUpdateDatabase**: by default, the application tries to perform model changes to the database after an update (when needed).
 Set to `false` if the application does not have owner permissions over the database.
 * **SupportEmailAddress**: the support email address (used on the footer of outgoing emails).

-* **PersonalAccountsEnabled**: if `true`, any user that logs/registers in the website may use the application and create documents in his personal account.
+* **PersonalAccountsEnabled** (deprecated v1.63.0): if `true`, any user that logs/registers in the website may use the application and create documents in his personal account.
 If `false`, users will only be able to use the logged user area if they are added previously in an organization.
+Please use the [Access Control settings](#access-control-settings) instead as this option is now deprecated.
 * **AccessRequestEmailAddress** (v1.38.0): the e-mail address to send access requests to (if personal accounts are not enabled).
 If set, when a user sees the "No access" screen, there will be a button that allows him to request access to the system.
 The e-mail address configure will receive the name and email of the user who requested the access.